Dacotah Territory Muzzle Loaders - Documents

 Article VI.
 Officers

-1. Officers shall be President, Vice-President, Secretary, Treasurer, three (3) elected Directors, and one Director at large, who shall be the immediate past president.
+1. Officers shall be President, Vice-President, Secretary, Treasurer, three (3) elected Directors, and one Director-At-Large, who shall be the immediate past President.

 a.
 One of the three elected Directors to be the Safety Officer.